florianfranz/topo_chronia/README.md

 ## Funding

-We acknowledge financial support from the Swiss National Science Foundation (SNSF) under [Sinergia grant #213539](https://data.snf.ch/grants/grant/213539):Long-term evolution of the Earth from the base of the mantle to the top of the atmosphere: Understanding the mechanisms leading to ‘greenhouse’ and ‘icehouse’ regimes.
+We acknowledge financial support from the Swiss National Science Foundation (SNSF) under [Sinergia grant #213539](https://data.snf.ch/grants/grant/213539): Long-term evolution of the Earth from the base of the mantle to the top of the atmosphere: Understanding the mechanisms leading to ‘greenhouse’ and ‘icehouse’ regimes.